MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 As an administrator, you can customize the CRM information that's displayed in Viva Sales to give your sellers a more relevant view.
 To know more about privileges required to access administrator settings, see [Who can access administrator settings?](administrator-settings-for-viva-sales.md#who-can-access-administrator-settings).

 CRM forms and fields customization is environment-specific—each environment has its own set of configurations.
-Contact, account, and opportunity record types are available by default.
+Contact, opportunity, and account record types are available by default.
 You can add other out-of-the-box and custom record types.

+Fields displayed for a record type are based on the view that's selected for the record type.
+A view defines the list of columns to be displayed, how the list of records is sorted by default, and what default filters are applied to restrict which records will appear in the list.
+You can also change the view to show different fields.
+For contact, account, and opportunity record types, it is not mandatory to select a view.
+If you don't select a view, the default view is used.
+For other record types, you must select a view.

-You can perform following actions:
+You can perform the following actions:

 - **Add a new record type**: Add a new record type to Viva Sales.
 For example, you can add a custom record type called "Project" to track projects.
 - **Change the view of a record type**: Select view to define how a list of records for a specific record type is displayed.
 For example, you can select a view to show only active accounts.